What do people like (and dislike) about Penang?

 Get Quote

 "Expats and digital nomads generally like living in Penang, for its affordable cost of living, which allows them to enjoy a comfortable lifestyle without breaking the bank.
 They appreciate the diverse and delicious local cuisine, with a wide variety of options ranging from street food to high-end restaurants.
 The island's rich cultural heritage, with its mix of Malay, Chinese, and Indian influences, is another attractive aspect, as it offers a unique and vibrant atmosphere.
 The warm and friendly locals make it easy for expats and digital nomads to feel welcome and at home in Penang.
 The island's natural beauty, with its beautiful beaches, lush greenery, and scenic hiking trails, is also a major draw for those who enjoy outdoor activities.
 Additionally, the well-developed infrastructure, including reliable internet and good healthcare facilities, makes it convenient for digital nomads to work and live in Penang.
 However, there are some aspects of living in Penang that expats and digital nomads may dislike.
 The hot and humid climate can be uncomfortable for those who are not used to tropical weather.
 Traffic congestion, especially in the popular tourist areas, can be frustrating and time-consuming.
 The public transportation system is not as efficient as in some other cities, which may make getting around more challenging for those without a car.
 Another potential downside is the language barrier, as not everyone in Penang speaks English fluently.
 This can make it difficult for expats and digital nomads to communicate with locals and navigate daily life.
-Finally, while Penang is generally safe, petty crime such as pickpocketing and theft can be a concern, particularly in crowded tourist areas," remarked another expat in Penang, Malaysia.
+Finally, while Penang is generally safe, petty crime such as pickpocketing and theft can be a concern, particularly in crowded tourist areas," explained one expat living in Penang, Malaysia.

 Other Questions: